 Question 19.
 Box b asks for your I-94 number, which is the number on your Form I-94 Arrival/Departure Record, showing the type of visa you received and the date by which you are expected to leave the United States.
 If you entered the U.S. on the Visa Waiver Program, the U.S. Asylum Office does not have the authority to consider your application.
 It can refer you directly to an immigration judge for a hearing (removal proceedings) if you don’t have a valid right to remain in the United States.
 See an attorney for help.

 Questions 20-24.
 These are mostly self-explanatory, asking about your passport or other travel document, and your knowledge of English.
-If you are not comfortable speaking English, you should bring an interpreter with you when it is time for your interview at the Asylum Office.
-(But if you’re already in immigration court proceedings, the court will provide an interpreter.)
+If you are not comfortable speaking English, you will probably need to bring an interpreter with you when it is time for your interview at the Asylum Office.
+(But if you’re already in immigration court proceedings, the court will provide an interpreter; and during the COVID-19 pandemic, the government was providing telephonic interpreters for most languages.)
 With regard to your status upon entering the U.S., you will not be disqualified from asylum if you crossed the border without permission, in which case the appropriate answer is "entry without inspection," or EWI.